strattonbrazil/checklist/README.md

-checklist
+taskList
 =========

 A experimental dependency-based task manager.

-To run checklist, type *sbt run*
+To run taskList, type *sbt run*

 To run the unit tests, type *sbt test*